 Just as there are several different types of EGFR mutations, there are several mechanisms by which cancers can become resistant.
 Cancer cells are always changing, and often develop mutations that make them resistant to the drugs being used.

-In roughly half of people, a second mutation—an exon 20 deletion called EGFR T790M develops.
-This mutation affects the region of EGFR which first and second-line tyrosine kinase inhibitors (such as Tarceva) bind to, making all three medications above (Tarceva, Gilotrif, and Iressa) ineffective.
-For those with metastatic EGFR T790M mutation positive non-small cell lung cancer, the medication Tagrisso or Osimertinib is approved in first line and for the T790M mutation.
-Yet, just as resistance develops with first-generation medications, acquired resistance may develop to third generation tyrosine kinase inhibitors as well.
+In roughly half the population, a second mutation—an exon 20 deletion called EGFR T790M develops.
+This mutation affects the region of EGFR which first and second generation tyrosine kinase inhibitors (such as Tarceva) bind to, making all three medications above (Tarceva, Gilotrif, and Iressa) ineffective.
+For those with metastatic EGFR T790M mutation positive non-small cell lung cancer, the medication Tagrisso or osimertinib is approved in first line and for the T790M mutation.
+Yet, just as resistance develops with first and second generation medications, acquired resistance may develop to third generation tyrosine kinase inhibitors as well.
 Hopefully, drugs will continue to be developed for resistant tumors, so that many people will be able to live with lung cancer as a form of chronic disease—not cured, but controlled with these medicines.

 Link to Brain Metastases